AhmedHussKhalifa/Coded_Knowledge_Distillation/README.md

 ## Installation

-This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
-But it should be runnable with recent PyTorch versions >=0.4.0
+This repo was tested with Ubuntu 20 LTS, Python 3.8, PyTorch 1.13, and CUDA 11.0.

 ## Running